 For an inductor that is 50 micro Henry’s (50µH) and the frequency of the voltage/current source is 1000 Hertz (1kHz), the impedance is calculated as:

-One last note is that most data sheets that list impedance will talk about overall input/output impedance rather than list all the impedance values in the circuit or design.
-This is the same concept as total or effective resistance in a DC circuit.
-Please ask questions if you need clarification or ask about unmentioned details.
+Note that most data sheets that list impedance will talk about overall input/output impedance rather than list all the impedance values in the circuit or design.
+This is the same concept as total or effective resistance in a DC circuit except it is in terms of impedance.